 - a.
 Competitors must wear suitable riding equipment that has passed technical inspection.
-This equipment should consist of: - i.
-Helmet Must be full-face style (no flip-ups) with full coverage face shield and certified by the manufacturer, with sticker affixed, to meet SNELL 2015 or newer, BSI 6658-A or ECE 22-05.
+This equipment should consist of: - Helmet Must be full-face style (no flip-ups) with full coverage face shield and certified by the manufacturer, with sticker affixed, to meet SNELL 2015 or newer, BSI 6658-A or ECE 22-05.
 No significant scratches or evidence of impact allowed.
-No electronics of any sort allowed within or on the helmet (Examples: cameras, heads-up displays, audio devices). - 1.
-Novices must have a visible yellow "X" on the back of their helmet. - b.
-Leather gloves with wrist retention, which must overlap the arms of the leather jacket. - c.
-Appropriate leathers boots of a minimum height of eight inches from the top of the sole. - d.
-Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a one-piece leather racing suit. - e.
-A "hard surface" or CE1 / CE2 Type certified full-length spine protector must be worn underneath leathers. - f.
-Bare skin or undergarments must not show. - g.
-A current WMRRA medical form must be carried in the inside pocket of the leathers.
+No electronics of any sort allowed within or on the helmet (Examples: cameras, heads-up displays, audio devices).

+1. Novices must have a visible yellow "X" on the back of their helmet.

+- a.
+Leather gloves with wrist retention, which must overlap the arms of the leather jacket. - b.
+Appropriate leather boots of a minimum height of eight inches from the top of the sole. - c.
+Leather jacket and pants, which must zip together with a full-circumference competition grade zipper, or a one-piece leather racing suit.
-2. Pit Requirements

-a.
+- d.
+A "hard surface" or CE1 / CE2 Type certified full-length spine protector must be worn underneath leathers. - e.
+Bare skin or undergarments must not show. - f.
+A current WMRRA medical form must be carried in the inside pocket of the leathers. - 2.
+Pit Requirements - a.
 A fire extinguisher in working condition is required at each paddock/pit area.
 The minimum rating acceptable is 10 BC (5 lb. capacity).
-For endurance racing this requirement is 20 lb. capacity.
+For endurance racing this requirement is 20 lb. capacity. - b.

-b.
 SIX-INCH TALL (minimum), solid black race numbers must be displayed at each paddock/pit area for every rider.